 B. General Salary Administration Guidelines

-Pursuant to Regent Policy Document 6-3, the President received delegated authority from the Board of Regents to approve personnel transactions involving positions in which the salary does not exceed 75% of the UW System President’s salary.
+Pursuant to Regent Policy Document 6-3, Delegation of Authority to the President for Personnel Actions, the President received delegated authority from the Board of Regents to approve personnel transactions involving positions in which the salary does not exceed 75% of the UW System President’s salary.
 On June 27, 2000, the System President extended this delegated authority to the Chancellors to the extent that Chancellors may approve personnel transactions involving positions in which the salary does not exceed 75% of the President’s salary.

 Personnel transactions involving positions in which the salary exceeds 75% of the UW System President’s salary, should be submitted to UW System Human Resources for review and forwarding to the Board of Regents for approval.
 Typically the Regents will be asked to approve a salary range that will be used with the recruitment process.
 If prior approval has not been granted, the Regents will be asked for salary approval before any public statement of a salary offer that exceeds 75% of the President’s salary.